jdmaloney/spectrum_scale_tools/README.md

 ## Scratch Purge
 Script that can be used to fire off a Spectrum Scale Policy Engine run that runs a purge for files older than a configurable number of days.
 The script keeps a list of all files that were purged on each invocation and ships telemetry about how the purge went to an InfluxDB server.

-Fill in the copy the purge_config.template file to purge_config; and fill in the purge_config file with relevant inforatmion.
+Copy the purge_config.template file to purge_config; and fill in the purge_config file with relevant inforatmion.

 While this is written as a scratch purge policy; this can be used to purge data older than XX days down any path in a file system.
-Containing that area in an independent inode fileset helps speed things up nicely as it limits to the scope of the policy scan to just that fileset which can speed things up on file systems with other file sets that have a lot of data in them.
+Containing that area in an independent inode fileset helps speed things up nicely as it limits the scope of the policy scan to just that fileset which can speed things up, especially on file systems with other filesets that have a lot of data in them.